Ireland - March 2025 The Plan vs. The Reality

 What you can bring into Ireland?

 Many people ask about prescription medicines.
 I put my medicine in a daily dose weekly container.
 I didn’t bring the prescription bottles.
 I don’t take any medicines that have cbd anything in it.
 I hear that you cannot travel with marijuana anything.
 I don’t take it and I wouldn’t risk it.
 In any case, I had no problem bringing my medicines and supplements with me.
+Always check to see if your medication is banned in the country where you are traveling.
+Sudafed and Benadryl are often banned medications.

 I did also bring foil packs of flu/cold medicines.
 I also travel with active charcoal.
 I brought bandaids and antibiotic cream.